 Sigma Sigma Phi (SSP) is the National Osteopathic Honor Society that is actively involved in organizing several large conferences throughout the year, as well as many community and campus projects.
 Each local chapter represents those students who excel academically and who show a strong commitment to extracurricular involvement.
 Those students who are academically eligible are invited to apply for membership during the Fall and/or Spring membership drive.
 SSP membership may be looked at favorably by many competitive residencies.

 DMU Choir invites students from all programs to participate.
 Practice is held on a weekly basis with more frequent rehearsals as a performance nears.
 A wide variety of musical styles are rehearsed and the choir is looking for all vocal ranges.
-The group averages nearly 20 students, but all are not obligated to sign in every event.
-The choir will sing as a large group or small group based on need for a given event.
+The group averages nearly 20 students, but all are not obligated to sing in every event.
 The choir has been involved in on-campus events such as the Veterans Day observance and Commencement Banquets.
-The group is flexible and is willing to play in any sized event.